-No. We only require pre-trip meetings for Adventure Outings trips, which are the trips that place for current students during the school year.
+No. We only require pre-trip meetings for Adventure Outings trips, those are the trips that take place during the school year.
 All WWO information will be communicated via email.

 However, if you are on campus and want to meet in-person feel free to contact us and we’ll try our best to set up a meeting time.